The Dreaming (album): Legacy

-In a later review AllMusic called it "a theatrical and abstract piece of work", as well as "a brilliant predecessor to the charming beauty of 1985's Hounds of Love."
+In a later review, AllMusic called it "a theatrical and abstract piece of work", as well as "a brilliant predecessor to the charming beauty of 1985's Hounds of Love."
 The Quietus called it "a brave volte face from a mainstream artist" and "a startlingly modern record too", noting its "organic hybridization, the use of digital and analogue techniques, its use of modern wizardry to access atavistic states."
-In 2014, critic Simon Reynolds called The Dreaming a "wholly unfettered mistress-piece" and "a delirious, head-spinning experience".
-Bush herself has called The Dreaming her "She's gone mad album" and said it was not particularly commercial.
+In 2014, Simon Reynolds called The Dreaming a "wholly unfettered mistress-piece" and "a delirious, head-spinning experience".
+Bush herself called The Dreaming her "she's gone mad album" and said it was not particularly commercial.
 On later revisiting the album she said she was surprised by the sound, saying that it was quite an angry record.
-Uncut has said that it was a "multi-layered, polyrhythmic and wildly experimental album [and] remains a landmark work".
+Uncut said that it was a "multi-layered, polyrhythmic and wildly experimental album [and] remains a landmark work".
+In 2018 The Guardian's chief critic Alexis Petridis wrote, "The Dreaming isn't Kate Bush's best album, but it remains my favourite; there's something very beguiling about the sound of an artist finally letting their imagination fully run riot.
+Not that Kate Bush's imagination was ever terribly constrained, but The Dreaming is marked by the sense that sampling technology had now enabled her to fully recreate the sounds in her head, and that she was now successful enough to please no-one other than herself."

-In the 2010s, musicians Björk and Big Boi cited The Dreaming as one of their favourite albums.
-Musician Steven Wilson also stated that the album is one of his favourites and that his 2015 album, Hand.
+In the 2010s, Björk and Big Boi cited The Dreaming as one of their favourite albums.
+Steven Wilson also stated that the album is one of his favourites and that his 2015 album, Hand.
 Cannot.
 Erase., was musically influenced by it.